-The Co-Chairs would like to acknowledge the very demanding task faced by SAPES members throughout the year, up to and especially through competition week.
-Very long hours of deliberations ensured that each proposal was fairly and consistently evaluated according to the selection criteria.
-The remarkable professionalism and dedication of SAPES members is manifest in the high quality of the Section's recommendations.
+The Co-Chairs would like to acknowledge the demanding task faced by SAPES members throughout the year, up to and especially through competition week.
+Long hours of deliberations ensured that each proposal was fairly and consistently evaluated according to the selection criteria.
 The Co-Chairs also wish to sincerely thank SAPES members for their careful and constructive attitude throughout the competition, and for ensuring the conduct of our many discussions in a pleasant atmosphere.
-Special thanks also go to this year's retiring members, Andrzej Czarnecki, Georgia Karagiorgi, Jeffery Martin, and Alexander Wright for outstanding service to the Canadian SAP community; it is deeply appreciated.
+Special thanks also go to this year's retiring members, Mary Convery, Paul Garrett, Alison Lister, Ingo Wiedenhoever, Albert Young, and Pedro Vieira for outstanding service to the Canadian SAP community; it is deeply appreciated.

-It is a pleasure for the Co-Chairs to thank NSERC staff for their expert guidance and help in the months leading up to the competition, and during the many long days of competition week: Shashini Jayaratne (Program Assistant), Kaitlyn Pomykala and Philip Bale (Program Officers), Kevin Lapointe (Manager), Alison Janidlo (Deputy Director), Elizabeth Boston (Director, Mathematical, Environmental and Physical Sciences), and Danika Goosney (Vice- President, Research Grants and Scholarships).
+The Co-Chairs thank NSERC staff for their expert guidance and help in the months leading up to the competition, as well as the long days of competition week: Shashini Jayaratne (Program Assistant), Kaitlyn Pomykala and Philip Bale (Program Officers), and Kevin Lapointe (Manager).